A school closer to home

 Language and nutrition are fundamental to all later learning.
 We therefore aim to:

-observe mealtime language and behaviours at both home and school to identify positive practices that are most crucial for raising the quality and quantity of child-directed speech; and
+1. observe mealtime language and behaviours at both home and school to identify positive practices that are crucial for raising the quality and quantity of child-directed speech;

-observe eating behaviours in the home, assess the extent to which girls eat less food or less nutritious foods, and identify practices that raise levels of female nutrition.
+2. observe eating behaviours in the home, assess the nutritional quality of foods, and identify practices that improve children's nutritional status.

-We will video record 100 children in rural Kenya and Zambia during mealtimes, at home and at school, to better understand social interactions, and mealtime structures, behaviours and language.
-We target mealtimes for our observations as they are a particularly rich time for social interaction, and the focus on eating gives an authentic setting for natural communication.
+We are video-recording 80 children in rural Kenya and Zambia during mealtimes at home and at school to better understand social interactions, mealtime structures, behaviours and language.
+Mealtimes are a particularly rich time for social interaction and provide an authentic setting for natural communication.
 In addition, we are collecting nutrient data using 24-hour dietary recalls for each child and assess children's language outcomes in a free narrative and storybook-based task.

-Based on the evidence from Phase 1, we will work together with teachers from Early Childhood Education and Development programmes (ECDE) as researchers, as well as with our community advisors to identify key messages that are culturally appropriate and achievable, and to co-develop:
+Based on the evidence from Phase 1, we will work together with teachers from Early Childhood Development and Education (ECDE) programmes and our community advisors to identify key messages that are culturally appropriate and achievable, and to co-develop:

-teacher and parent networks to share best practice in school and at home.
-The teacher-network will provide a platform for teachers to conduct their own research, share research findings, discuss best practice, and for ECDE, primary, and secondary school teachers to coordinate to increase continuity in children’s education from pre- all the way up to secondary school.
+1. Teacher and parent networks to share best practice in school and at home.
+The teacher networks will provide a platform for teachers to share research findings, discuss best practice, and to increase continuity in children’s education from pre- all the way up to secondary school.

 With the evidence base provided through Phase 1 and the networks created in Phase 2, we aim to: